UrosVelimirovic/ImageProcessingDarwin/README.md

 # Build:

 Project was developed in visual studio 22.
-Big part of the project is included in the github repository for simplicity reasons.

 All you need to do is copy and paste all .h and .cpp files into a new empty project and run it.